-Cash and cash equivalents had a net increase of P204.21 million mainly resulting from cash inflows from operating activities of the Group, proceeds of loan availed and proceeds from matured HTM investment during the period.
+Cash and cash equivalents had a net increase of P111.28 million mainly resulting from cash inflows from operating activities of the Group, proceeds of loan availed, amounts received as deposit for future stock subscription and proceeds from matured HTM investment during the period.
+The increases in cash are partially offset by significant cash outflows used in property and equipment acquisitions, purchase of held-to-maturity investments and payment of dividends.